nixn/pdns-etcd3/README.md

 A [PowerDNS][pdns] [remote backend][pdns-remote] with [ETCD][] v3 cluster as storage.
 It uses the [official client][etcd-client] to get the data from the cluster.
 Responses are authoritative for each zone found in the data.
-Only the DNS class `IN` is supported, but that's a because of the limitation of PowerDNS.
+Only the DNS class `IN` is supported, but that's because of the limitation of PowerDNS.

 There is no stable release yet, even no beta.
 Currently the first development release is